resolve109/study-aws-sa/aws-study-guide.md

   - More efficient than exporting/importing database dumps for large databases
   - Retains all database configuration settings and data in a consistent state
   - Can be automated with AWS Backup for regular cross-account replication
+- **Encryption at Rest**:
+  - To encrypt data at rest in RDS DB instances:
+    - Create a key in AWS Key Management Service (AWS KMS)
+    - Enable encryption for the DB instances during creation
+  - Provides secure, managed service for creating and controlling encryption keys
+  - More appropriate than using Secrets Manager which is designed for storing credentials, not encrypting databases
+  - More suitable than using AWS Certificate Manager which secures data in transit, not at rest
+  - Ensures compliance with security requirements for data protection with minimal configuration

 ### Amazon Aurora
 - **Overview**: